BitBloomTech/spawn/docs/user_guide/input-file-definition.md

 }
 ```

-Sister name/value pairs are simultaneous (i.e. orccur on the same node).
-The following generates a single node with *two* simulataneous parameters - `"alpha"` with a vlue of 4, and "beta" with a value of "tadpole":
+Sibling name/value pairs are simultaneous (i.e. orccur on the same node).
+The following generates a single node with *two* simulataneous parameters - `"alpha"` with a value of 4, and "beta" with a value of "tadpole":
 ```json
 {
     "spec": {